stew675/standup5x5/README.md

 **525** won't run on my AMD system.
 On my Intel laptop it takes 2.8ms to complete using 8 threads.
 I estimate that on a full desktop runtimes of 1.6ms should be achievable

-All algorithms uses a bit-wise representation of the words for efficiency of comparing
+All algorithms use a bit-wise representation of the words for efficiency of comparing

 All algorithms also implement lockless thread co-ordination for speed.